What is a White Card?

 The process to get the physical White Card varies state-by-state.

 In Queensland, RTOs are tasked to issue the White Cards under WorkSafe QLD licensing.
 At Tradie Training, all our training centres are equipped to process the White Cards on the day of training, and you will leave the course with your general construction induction card (White Card) in hand, ready for work.

 WorkSafe QLD requires the training to take at least 4.5h.

 You must bring 3 forms of identification displaying your name, with at least one of them also showing your photo.

 The full ID requirements and special arrangements can be found here.

 The minimum age requirement for obtaining a White Card in Queensland is 13 years old.

 SafeWork NSW will issue your White Card in NSW.
 After completing your White Card training, the RTO will report the completion and SafeWork NSW will post the card to your nominated delivery address.
 You can use your Statement of Attainment as evidence of training to start work in the meanwhile.

-The fee for the White Card changed by SafeWork NSW will be paid by the RTO and is often included in the course price.
+The fee for the White Card charged by SafeWork NSW will be paid by the RTO and is included in the course price.

 SafeWork NSW requires the course to run for at least 6 hours and participants must be at least 14 years of age to undertake White Card training.